telerik/fiddler-everywhere-docs/user-guide/live-traffic/rules-builder.md

 | __Return manually crafted response__ | [Allows modifying the current response]({%slug fiddler-ar-actions%}#custom-http-response) (HTML, JS, JSON) previously returned by the server. | Final |
 | __Choose saved response file...__ | The __Choose saved response file..…__ option in the Actions dropdown displays a file picker to allow you to select [a DAT file that contains modified HTTP response]({%slug fiddler-ar-actions%}#custom-dat-file).| Final |

-__Rules with Non-final__ actions will allow the request to match multiple Auto Responder rules.
+__Rules with Non-final__ actions will allow the request to match multiple Rules Builder rules.
 As soon a rule specifying a final action is reached, the matching process exists, and no further rules are processed for that session.

 ## Queue Viewer

-The __Queue Viewer__ (a.k.a. __Queue Rules Viewer__) interface is a queue of the created Auto Responder rules.
+The __Queue Viewer__ (a.k.a. __Queue Rules Viewer__) interface is a queue of the created Rules Builder rules.
 The __Queue Viewer__ allows the listed rules to be enabled and disabled, to be promoted and demoted (by changing their queue position), to be edited, to be exported and imported.
-The option to enable the __Auto Responder__ and to allow a non-matching request to pass-through is also part of the __Queue Viewer__.
+The option to enable the __Rules Builder__ and to allow a non-matching request to pass-through is also part of the __Queue Viewer__.

 ### Rules Grouping & Priority